New executive board for Social Economy Europe

 “This is enabled by the active participation of members in various working groups, by maintaining transparency and dialogue between the SEE executive board and members of the GA,” he said.

 The new SEE internal rules were voted on and approved unanimously.
-The new executive board will consist of the president along with a minimum of three other persons and a maximum number of twelve people to be calculated based on: one representative per CMAF member with two votes per organisation; up to four members from national federations representing the social economy, with one vote per organisation; and up to four members from European network organisations participating in the promotion of the social economy with one vote per organisation.
+The new executive board will consist of the president along with a minimum of three other persons and a maximum number of 12 people to be calculated based on: one representative per CMAF member with two votes per organisation; up to four members from national federations representing the social economy, with one vote per organisation; and up to four members from European network organisations participating in the promotion of the social economy with one vote per organisation.

 Members also re-elected Pedreño unanimously as president.
 In addition to Pedreño, the new executive board comprises Alain Coheur (AIM), Sarah Goddard (AMICE), Mathieu de Poorter (CEDAG), Lourdes Marquez (Philea), Diana Dovgan (CECOP), Luca Pastorelli (DIESIS), Patrizia Bussi (ENSIE), Daniel Sorrosal (FEBEA), Giuseppe Guerini (Alleanza delle Cooperative Italiane), Pascale Zoetaert (ConcertES), Antoine Détourné (ESS-France) and Paul O´Sullivan (The Wheel).
 This new executive board replaces SEE’s former board of directors.